pkolano/freeme/README.md

 that can be queried on demand.
 FreeMe can also be used in a single-user configuration.

+FreeMe is in active production at the NASA Advanced Supercomputing Facility.

 For installation details, see "INSTALL".
 For usage details, see "freeme.1" (in man page format, viewable with "nroff -man").
 For license details, see "COPYING".